codevirtus/pesepay-prestashop/README.md

 2. Goto other ways to get paid
 3. Then third party shopping carts
 4. And generate an intergartion id and key which you will then enter in module’s configuration screen

+### Installation

+1. Download as zip or clone to any directory
+2. Rename zip to just pesepay and the internal folder to just pesepay if it is not already
+3. Install in prestashop as zip